suzuki-shunsuke/commit-action/README.md

 By default, commit-action pushes a commit to `${GITHUB_HEAD_REF:-${GITHUB_REF_NAME}}` in `$GITHUB_REPOSITORY`, but you can change them.

+### parent branch

+If a new branch is created, the parent branch is the default branch by default.
+You can specify the paretn branch.

 ### GitHub Access token

 `${{github.token}}` is used by default, but we don't recommend it because `${{github.token}}` doesn't trigger a new workflow run.